 Because of the need to set aperture and focus, the XA isn’t quite as instantly ready as its brother, the almost point-and-shoot XA2.
 But using either camera begins the same way: by sliding the clamshell open to reveal the lens.
 Be sure to do it by pressing against the ribs on top of the camera.

 At a skosh under eight ounces, it was easy to slip the XA into my pocket for a bicycle ride to Juan Solomon Park and its brand new playground.
 I can’t figure out what this piece of equipment is fun for, but I sure liked the subtle shadow it threw in the evening sunlight.
 The XA is an aperture-priority camera, meaning you set the aperture and the camera chooses a shutter speed based on what the light meter tells it.
 The XA can focus as close as 2.8 feet.
 I set the aperture wide, moved in close, and focused on the nearest blue disc, and got good sharpness up close and a creamy softness father away.

 The f/2.8 lens can be stopped all the way down to f/22, which is pinhole tiny and in good light would provide sharp results for a mile.
-This bench wasn’t quite that far away, of course.
+It was perfect for this long shot of tiny Kirklin, Indiana.

 You can see several other photos in my Olympus XA gallery.

-I picked up my XA at a fire-sale price because the seller listed it as an “Olympus A11” after the attached flash.
-But when this camera was new in 1979, its price was no fire sale: $233, which is a hefty $735 in 2012 dollars.
+I picked up my XA at a fire-sale price because the eBay seller mistakenly listed it as an “Olympus A11” after the attached flash.
+But when this camera was new in 1979, its price was no fire sale: $233, which is equivalent to well north of $800 today.
 Olympus made XAs through 1985, so even at that price it must have been popular.
 No wonder; it is a wonderful camera.